2017 1

 2016 La Chenade Lalande de Pomerol - more fruit sweetness here, sappy and complex, impressive ripeness of fruit and tannin, long fruity finish.
 91-92p.

-2016 Les Cruzelles Lalande de Pomerol - true copy of La Chenade with slightly more concentration and depth.
+2016 Les Cruzelles Lalande de Pomerol - a true copy of La Chenade with slightly more concentration and depth.
 Impressive stuff.
 92p.

-2016 La Petite Eglise Pomerol – intense, well-knitted, fine balance, impressive complexity, structure and length.
+2016 La Petite Eglise Pomerol – intense, well-knitted, fine balance, impressive complexity, structure, and length.
 92+p.

-2016 L'Eglise Clinet Pomerol - excellent ripeness and acidity, violets and black cherries everywhere, powerful, deep and stunningly rich.
+2016 L'Eglise Clinet Pomerol - excellent ripeness and acidity, violets and black cherries everywhere, powerful, deep, and stunningly rich.
 Fabulous effort.
 98-99p.

 Belle Brise - Henri-Bruno de Coincy, the owner of Belle Brise, was overly happy when I visited him at the beginning of April 2017.
 He made an excellent 2016.

-2016 - very cherry, gorgeous wine, seamless, fresh, excellent acidity, silky fruit and tannin, refined and sophisticated.
+2016 - very cherry, gorgeous wine, seamless, fresh, excellent acidity, silky fruit, and tannin, refined and sophisticated.
 An excellent Pomerol wine with a touch of modern style.
 94+p.

 2015 - this wine was simply a knock-out for me.
-Incredibly aromatic, velvety, packed with perfectly ripe fruit and tannin, seamless, long and sophisticated.
+Incredibly aromatic, velvety, packed with perfectly ripe fruit and tannin, seamless, long, and sophisticated.
 Very dense nose of black cherries.
 95+p.

-2014 - black cherries, again and again, not quite the same ripeness of fruit and tannin as in 2016 and 2015.
+2014 - black cherries, again and again, do not quite have the same ripeness of fruit and tannin as in 2016 and 2015.
 Still, it's effortlessly made wine.
 92+p.

 -----